gracel01/ECE5610Lab/README.md

 ![](Lab2Data/buck_converter_6.bmp) |

 5. Plot the input current waveform and calculate its average.
 The average input current = -707.86 mA.
 Compare that to the value calculated theoretically.
-I_o = I_L = V_0/R1 = 12 V/ 10 ohms = 1.2 Amps/ Theoretical average input current Iin = D*I_L = 0.5*1.2 Amps = 0.6 Amps.
+I_o = I_L = V_0/R1 = 12 V/ 10 ohms = 1.2 Amps.
+Theoretical average input current Iin = D x I_L = 1.2 Amps x 0.5 = 0.6 Amps.

  Plot i_in |
 :-------------------------:|
 ![](Lab2Data/buck_converter_5.bmp) |

 9. Calculate the inductance value of L, if ∆iL should be 1/3rd of the load current.
 Verify these computed results with the results obtained from the simulation.
+   L = (Vo(1-D) x Ts)/delta_iL = (12V x 0.5 x 50E-6s)/ 0.4A = 75E-5 F
-10. Change the output power in this circuit to one-half its original value.
+11. Change the output power in this circuit to one-half its original value.
 Measure the peak-peak ripple ∆iL and compare it with that in assignment 3.
 Comment on this comparison.
-11. Calculate Rcrit and verify whether the converter is operating on the boundary of CCM and DCM.
+12. Calculate Rcrit and verify whether the converter is operating on the boundary of CCM and DCM.